MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/make.md

 Any constructor arguments for the constructor being invoked.

 ### Return value
-An instance of the projected type if the implementation is a runtime class implementation, otherwise the default interface of the implementation type.
+The default interface of the implementation type if no projected type exists, otherwise an instance of the projected type.

 ## Requirements
 **Minimum supported SDK:** Windows SDK version 10.0.17133.0 (Windows 10, version 1803)